faisal2754/Web-Data-Labelling/meetings.md

 - I did look at Travis CI and it seems like it's also a good way to manage continuous integration.

 Ioanni Balassis
--We also wanted to discuss what is a good time to have all future meetings.
+- We also wanted to discuss what is a good time to have all future meetings.

-Testing this thingvndjvnjdsvdnjvn

 **We discussed a future time to be around 16:30 on Tuesdays and left future meetings to tomorrows meetings**